gutt02/terraform-azure-databricks/src/terraform/data-management-landing-zone/README.md

 This is a collection of Terraform scripts that can be used to create the Data Management Landing Zone in the Azure Databricks environment.

-> The Service Principal must have assigend the role `account_admin` before the Metastore can be created.
+> The Service Principal must have been assigend the role `account_admin` before the Metastore can be created.

 The deployment is performed in three steps: